staticboards/marlin-sbot/README.md

 *   M503 - print the current settings (from memory not from eeprom)

 MISC:
 *   M240 - Trigger a camera to take a photograph
 *   M999 - Restart after being stopped by error

 Configuring and compilation:
 ============================

-Install the arduino software IDE/toolset v23 (Some configurations also work with 1.x.x) http://www.arduino.cc/en/Main/Software
+Install the arduino software IDE/toolset v22
+   http://www.arduino.cc/en/Main/Software

-For gen6/gen7 and sanguinololu the Sanguino directory in the Marlin dir needs to be copied to the arduino environment. copy ArduinoAddons\Arduino_x.x.x\sanguino <arduino home>\hardware\Sanguino
+For gen6 and sanguinololu the Sanguino directory in the Marlin dir needs to be copied to the arduino environment. copy Marlin\sanguino <arduino home>\hardware\Sanguino

 Install Ultimaker's RepG 25 build
     http://software.ultimaker.com